3MFConsortium/spec_core/3MF Core Specification.md

 A 3D Model part has two sections: a set of resource definitions that include objects and materials, as well as a set of specific items to actually build.
 The content type of the 3D Model part is defined in Appendix C, "Standard Namespaces and Content Types."

 ### 2.1.3.
-Thumbnail Part
+Package Thumbnail and Object Thumbnail Part

-_Thumbnails_ are small images that represent the contents of an entire 3MF Document.
+_Package Thumbnails_ and _Object Thumbnails_ are small images that represent the contents of an entire 3MF Document.
 Thumbnails enable external agents to view the contents of the 3MF Document easily.

-Thumbnails MAY be defined for the entire package by referencing the thumbnail from the root model relationship file.
-Thumbnails MAY also be defined for individual objects by using the object thumbnail attribute.
+Package Thumbnails MAY be defined for the entire package by referencing the thumbnail from the root model relationship file.
+Object Thumbnails MAY be defined for individual objects by using the object thumbnail attribute.
 These _thumbnail parts_ MUST be in either JPEG or PNG format.

-All thumbnails in the 3MF document MUST be referenced by the thumbnail relationship.
+All thumbnails in the 3MF document MUST be referenced via the thumbnail relationship.

 For more information about the relationship type for thumbnail parts, see section [C.2, Relationship Types.](#c2-relationship-types)